govuk-one-login/di-fec-ga4/docs/formTrackers.md

 ## Form Change Tracker

-If a user has consented to analytics cookies, then the `form_change` event is pushed when the user loads a form because he/she wants to change the answer.
+If a user has consented to analytics cookies, then the `form_change` event is pushed when the user loads a form because they want to change the answer.

 ### How it works